qped-eu/mass/src/tutorials/qped-design.md

 B(Syntax Checker) --design settings--> C
 B(Syntax Checker) --style settings--> D
 B(Syntax Checker) --_settings--> E
-C(Design Checker)
+C(Metrics Checker)
 D(Style Checker)
 E(_Checker)
 ```
-The Design Checker's main task is to check classes for their class design metrics.
+The Metrics Checker's main task is to check classes for their class design metrics.
 To generate feedback for these kinds of metrics, a configuration for every lower and upper threshold of a metric is necessary.
 If a threshold is not set, a default one will be used.
 For the checker to work properly, the configuration has to be submitted as a `.json` file.

 ## <a id="design-used-example"></a>Used Example
 As an example, we will be using a project containing two different classes: